mec2110/tiendacr_COUTO/README.md

 Al clickear en VER MÁS, pueden acceder al detalle del producto y agregarlo al carrito.
 Además una vez agregado podes confirmar la compra para ser redirigido/a al carrito donde se termina de finalizar la misma, o podés eliminar items o cancelarla.

-Una vez finalizada se genera una orden de compra y queda pendiente ultimar detalles de pago y envío a través del mail con el/la comprador/a.
+Una vez finalizada se genera una orden de compra y en Firebase se almacena la orden de compra de productos que compró la persona usuario, quedando pendiente ultimar detalles de pago y envío a través del mail con el/la comprador/a.

 Ingresá acá para ver la navegación en un breve video:
 [LINK](https://drive.google.com/drive/folders/1uL8HhQrcROP5fDtYNPyn_QsCwS_D_lPq?usp=sharing)

 🇺🇸 In the index you can find all the products availables with a short description.
 You can use de menu in the nav to filter between notebooks or vinils.

 When you choose a product, you can click in "see more" and enter in the product'detail where you can get a long description about it and the stock available now.
 Here you can "add to cart" and "confirm" to buy.
 After that, you will navigate to the cart where you can see yours products, the quantity and the total price.
 In the cart section you can end the buy but before, you have to fill a short form with information to contact you for more details.
+The order will be generate in Firebase.

 You can see the navigation here:
 [LINK](https://drive.google.com/drive/folders/1uL8HhQrcROP5fDtYNPyn_QsCwS_D_lPq?usp=sharing)